kvarak/dnd/docs/_Classes/cavalier.md

 </div>

-### Bonus Proficiency
+### Bonus Skills
-You gain proficiency with the Survival skill and on checks made to spread the glory of your deeds.
+Add Survival to your class skills.

 Additionally, whenever your are at your maximum hit point and try to intimidate someone, you have advantage.